 Types of Financial Aid

-Awards based on need that do not need to be repaid.
+Grants are awards based on need that do not need to be repaid.
 The main grant programs are the Federal Pell Grant (Pell), Federal Supplemental Educational Opportunity Grant (FSEOG), College Access Program (CAP) Grant, and Kentucky Tuition Grant (KTG).
 Pell and FSEOG are, as their names indicate, federal programs.
 CAP and KTG are state programs administered by KHEAA.
 Many schools also have grants available.
+For information on What Happens if you Miss your College Application Deadline, check out this post by clicking on the link.

 Awards based on some kind of special achievement, either academic, athletic, or service.
 These are merit-based and do not need to be repaid.
 The Kentucky Educational Excellence Scholarship (KEES) is the major state scholarship.
 Many schools and local organizations also provide scholarships.